 Free entrance

-Accompanied by live music, this evening invites us to listen, share, and feel.
-Echoing the choice of Arabic as the guest language of the Avignon Festival, Mille et un mots nods to the One Thousand and One Nights—where each story is a form of resistance, a way to postpone the end, to prolong life.
-A suspended night, at the crossroads of story and sound, between personal and collective narratives.
+One night, words.
+Words rising from our shifting languages, half-tender, half-sharp.
+Words blazing or whispered, as banners or as sparks, shaking up the grammar of the world.
+Eight authors take hold of them, make them resonate, craft stories that speak of a changing way of living together.
+Carried by music, this night-time gathering invites us to listen, to share, to feel.
+Echoing the choice of Arabic as the guest language of the Festival d’Avignon, Mille et un mots nods to the tales of One Thousand and One Nights, where each story becomes a form of resistance, a way of delaying the end, of extending life.
+A suspended night, at the crossroads of storytelling and sound, between the personal and the collective.

 With Marcos Caramés Blanco, Agathe Charnet, Théophile Dubus, Raphaël Gautier, Vanasay Khamphommala, Iris Laurent, David Lescot, Lydie Tamisier